Globski/AirBnB_clone/README.md

 - [Acknowledgments](#acknowledgments)

 ## Introduction
 Welcome to the hbnb (Airbnb Clone) Project!
 This project aims to replicate the core functionality of the Airbnb platform.
 It includes a command-line interpreter (console) that interacts with JSON files to manage various objects like place, city, and users.
 These objects are stored in JSON files, representing the backend of an Airbnb-like application.
-The CLI will allow users to create, retrieve, update, and delete various objects used in the hbnb application.
+The CLI provides an interface to create, retrieve, update, and delete various objects in the system, including users, places, cities, states, amenities, and reviews.
+This is essential for developers to test and manage the application's data.

 Web static development involves creating static HTML pages and applying styles using CSS.
 Building the front end step-by-step by creating simple HTML static pages, style guides, and fake contents without using JavaScript.
 The main goal is to learn how to manipulate HTML and CSS languages.